Priya Nandra-Hart: Martin Fowler

-It was confirmed on 13 March 2024 by EastEnders a new romance between Martin Fowler (James Bye) and newcomer Priya would appear on-screen in the following weeks.
+It was confirmed on 13 March 2024 by EastEnders that a new romance between Martin Fowler (James Bye) and newcomer Priya would appear on-screen in the following weeks.
 The plot would develop as Martin discovers the truth about Stacey Slater's (Lacey Turner) affair with Jack Branning (Scott Maslen).
-The first date goes well, the pair continue to playfully flirt until Avani's school notify Priya of her truancy.
+The first date goes well, and the pair continue to playfully flirt until Avani's school notify Priya of her truancy.
 Martin helps Priya find Avani, much to her dismay.
 She plans to get Ravi and Priya back together.
-They both arrange a second date – Avani meddles into the situation and arranges for Ravi and Martin to meet her at the same time.
-The scene that showed Martin, confused of Ravi's arrival with the same flowers and assume Priya wanted to explore polyamory garnered attention on Twitter.
-Their last date was ruined by Avani, who couldn't resist but make comments about calling Martin "Daddy" and then intentionally spilling water on his lap, playing it off as an accident.
+They both arrange a second date: Avani meddles in the situation, and arranges for Ravi and Martin to meet her at the same time.
+The scene that showed Martin confused over Ravi's arrival with the same flowers and assuming that Priya wanted to explore polyamory garnered attention on Twitter.
+Their last date was ruined by Avani, who could not resist making comments calling Martin "daddy" and then intentionally spilling water on his lap, playing it off as an accident.